 What is required for an aggressive driving ticket?

-Aggressive driving involves a potpourri of violations.
+In order to cite a driver for aggressive driving, an officer must allege a whole potpourri of violations.
 As set forth in A.R.S.
-28-695, an officer must allege:
+28-695, an officer must claim to have observed:

 - Failure to obey traffic control devices as provided in section 28-644.

 - Overtaking and passing another vehicle on the right by driving off the pavement or main traveled portion of the roadway as provided in section 28-724.